 Pay Administration

-• Recognize and reward exceptional performance based on an employee's individual achievement and contribution to the growth and success of the University.
+• Encourage excellence by rewarding exceptional performance based on individual achievement, effective teamwork, and contribution to the growth and success of the University.

 • Foster understanding of pay decisions and responsible pay practices.

-• Maintain a fair and transparent process for compensation decisions.
+• Maintain a fair, consistent, and transparent process for compensation decisions.

-• Provide market competitive compensation through benchmarking with peer institutions.
+• Provide market competitive compensation through benchmarking against higher education institutions and relevant external organizations.

 • Support, reinforce, and align compensation decisions with budgetary and financial strategies with a goal of growth and sustainability.